 • Ask your customers to send in their questions about your product or service and post an article answering each question.

-• Interview relevant, interesting people – this could be people within your company.
+• Interview relevant, interesting people – these could be people within your company.

-• Create polls and quizzes and write a story about the results – e.g., if you sell paint, ask people their favourite colour for a bedroom
+• Create polls and quizzes and write a story about the results – e.g., if you sell paint, ask people their favorite color for a bedroom

 • Promote your latest offers – if you’re advertising something offline, publish the details online as well – it counts as new content.
 Better yet, create offers that are only available online, to see what sort of traffic you’re getting.

 Relevant, frequently updated content will drive people to your site.
-But also be prepared to surprise people and instil some humour into your brand to keep people coming back.
-A textbook example of this is Blendtec, an industrial blender which used YouTube to extend its reach to retail customers.
-The company founder donned a white coat and started blending objects such as iPhones, golf clubs and blocks of wood to show off its product.
+But also be prepared to surprise people and instill some humor into your brand to keep people coming back.
+A textbook example of this is Blendtec, an industrial blender that used YouTube to extend its reach to retail customers.
+The company founder donned a white coat and started blending objects such as iPhones, golf clubs, and blocks of wood to show off its product.
 150 million downloads later Blendtec has a firmly established retail business for its product, as well as taking credit for introducing the phrase “Will it blend?” into the vernacular.